Kyle Hogg: Career

 On 5 September 2014 Kyle was forced to announce his retirement from cricket due to a serious back injury.
 He finished his career with 280 first-class wickets from 114 matches with eight five-wicket hauls and one ten-wicket match return.
 He also scored 2,708 runs with 16 half-centuries.

 After retiring he took a position as a tour manager for SJM Concerts.
 In 2021, he returned to Lancashire as Girls’ County Age Group Performance Manager.
-In addition to his role with Lancashire Kyle also linked up with ex teammate Andrew Flintoff to help coach a team of wayward teenagers in the BBC documentary series field of dreams, giving hope to the lives of lads searching for purpose in the Preston region.
+In addition to his role with Lancashire Kyle also linked up with ex teammate Andrew Flintoff to help coach a team of wayward teenagers in the BBC documentary series Freddie Flintoff's Field of Dreams, giving hope to the lives of lads searching for purpose in the Preston region.

-Personal life

-Hogg is the son of William Hogg.